TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 # Advection-diffusion equation

 In Sections {ref}`diffusion` and {ref}`advection` we have treated the numerical solution of the diffusion equation and the advection equation, respectively.
-By combining these processses we obtain the following 1D **advection-diffusion** equation
+By combining these processes we obtain the following 1D **advection-diffusion** equation

 $$
   \frac{\partial c}{\partial t} + u\frac{\partial c}{\partial x} - \kappa\frac{\partial^2 c}{\partial x^2} = 0
 $$ (advdifi)

-This **instationary** advection-diffusion equation describes the time evolution of a **constituent** $c(x,t)$ that is transported with flow velocity $u$ and at the same time diffuses (or spread) with a diffusion coefficient $\kappa$.
+This **instationary** advection-diffusion equation describes the time evolution of a **constituent** $c(x,t)$ that is transported with flow velocity $u$ and at the same time diffuses (or spreads) with a diffusion coefficient $\kappa$.
 This PDE is classified as a *parabolic* one.

 In some cases, however, we may be interested in the steady state only.
 In this respect, the following **stationary** equation will be considered